aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/idocumentproperties/_index.md

 ```

-Returns the date when a presentation was created.
+Returns the date a presentation was created.
+Values are in UTC.
 Read/write java.util.Date.

 **Returns:**
 java.util.Date